 Seen in profile, the top portion is razor thin at just a quarter-inch deep.
 But it has the typical bulge at the bottom that juts out another 1.75 inches.
 That bulge houses the inputs, power supply, speakers and other depth-eating TV components.
 It's plastic, but the backside above it is sheathed in silvery metal.

 New for 2018, LG updated the screensaver that appears when the TV isn't receiving a signal.
 Now it's an actual framed picture, including paintings and photographs of landscapes, and the frame itself changes too.
-My first thought is that LG wants to ape the panache ofin software form.
+My first thought is that LG wants to ape the panache of Samsung's The Frame in software form.

 LG's Web OS menu system feels nice and snappy but it's basically unchanged from last year.
-It still lacks the innovative extras and app-based setup of external streamer, but it's worth mentioning that only one, the , can support Dolby Vision., and falls well short of the app coverage of or .
-If you want more apps, your best bet is to get an
+It still lacks the innovative extras and app-based setup of Samsung's 2018 Tizen system, and falls well short of the app coverage of Roku TV or Sony's Android TV.
+If you want more apps, your best bet is to get an external streamer, but it's worth mentioning that only one, the Apple TV 4K, can support Dolby Vision.

 The remote is the same as the 2017 model's.
 I like using its motion control to whip around the screen, something that's particularly helpful when signing into apps or searching using an on-screen keyboard.
 The scroll wheel is also great for moving through apps, like those seemingly infinite thumbnail rows on Netflix and Amazon.

 Both of those apps get dedicated launch buttons on the remote, by the way.
-But unlike Sony's 2018 remote there's no special logo-infused key for.
+But unlike Sony's 2018 remote there's no special logo-infused key for Google Assistant.
 LG's 2018 sets will soon include Assistant, which you can access by pressing the plain-Jane mic button, but it wasn't yet active when I reviewed the TV.
 I'll update this section when I get the chance to test it.